Bank of America Online Banking

 Figjam

-This matters because BofA is often people's first bank - accessible to international students and adolescents opening their first accounts.
-Research shows that when first-time users encounter confusing interfaces, they develop lower confidence in digital banking, discouraging continued financial engagement (Andreou, Anyfantaki, 2020).
+BofA is often people's first bank, accessible to international students and adolescents.
+When first-time users encounter confusing interfaces, they develop lower confidence in digital banking.

-How might we reorganize BofA's navigation so first-time banking users can complete critical tasks - like setting up autopay or paying bills - without getting lost in fragmented menus?
+How might we redesign BofA so first-time banking users can complete critical tasks without getting lost?

 Reorganized credit card payment flow with 'due', 'scheduled', and 'autopay' tabs